 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search and Governance Committee which is comprised of 5 members responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search and Governance Committee which comprises of five members responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.

-Members of the Corporation are initially appointed for a 1-year term of office, followed by another two terms of three and four years respectively, but are eligible for re-appointment at the end of this term.
+Members of the Corporation are initially appointed for a 1-year term of office, followed by another two terms of three and four years respectively, but are eligible for consideration for re-appointment at the end of this term.